 Use Your M Rewards at all MGM Properties.
 Self Parking and Valet parking is free for Pearl, Gold, Platinum and NOIR Members.
 MGM also offers a credit card that will put You in that group right away or just an average player will qualify.

 Wynn and Encore: Parking is now included in the Resort fee for Hotel Guest.
-All visitors can get their parking free upon validation by spending 50 dollars or more at the shops and/or restaurants.
+Update, as of May 1, 2019 self parking is free once again.

 As You can see there will be a lot of People not paying for parking, it might be that these Resorts do not really want Customers that are not at least an average player taking up free parking so They may not be worried about running them off.
 This all came when the T-Mobile arena was built, the parking at the south end of the Strip was horrible so now they are going to make money off the parking and weed out a lot of cars.
 If You want to go to T-Mobile and qualify for free parking at a Caesar's property, park at one of the Caesar's Resorts then take a short walk to Bellagio, go to the back toward the convention rooms to the Tram that will take You to the Aria, take a short walk through Park MGM (formerly Monte Carlo) and right out to the T-Mobile Arena.
 This tram will let You avoid a lot of walking.
 At the end of the night You will be in a better place to avoid the massive traffic by exiting out the east side of the Strip.